ouspg/CompSec/README.md

     - [ ] Missing instructions for dynamic analysis
     - [ ] Missing instructions for malware demonstration
     - [ ] Need more ideas for level/grade 5 task(s)
 - [x] Lab5 Should be quite finished.
-    - [x] Have to rewrite guidelines/tutorials to buffer overflows and stack analysing, based on feedback(= combine some files)

 ## Labs